The Ultimate Guide to Successful Seed Starting with Seed Trays

 Types of Seed Trays

-These are reusable, lightweight, and often come with lids or domes.
-Plastic trays are simple to maintain and perfect for those new to gardening.
+These are lightweight, reusable and in most cases covered by lids or domes.
+The trays made of plastic are easy to maintain and ideal to novice gardeners.

 Biodegradable Seed Trays